PSUGraphicDesign/assembly/readme.md

 # Assembly

+> Assembly is a five exploration of art and social practice.

 ## Getting Started

 You'll need to add two environment-specific files to your project.
 Please request them from a project administrator.